Impurities as a quantum thermometer for a Bose-Einstein condensate: Discussion

+Our minimally invasive technique is suitable to measure with high accuracy the very low temperature effects generated in analogue gravity scenarios.
 The Unruh temperature can in principle be measured in our setting by accelerating the dots.
 The idea of demonstrating the Unruh effect in BECs was suggested with a different setup in \cite{ciracreznik}.
 Moreover, the use of a geometric quantum phase as an estimator of the Unruh temperature was proposed using a challenging experimental setup involving atom Mach-Zehnder interferometry \cite{ivyeduunruhbery}.
 We are currently working on implementing our technique to measure the Unruh effect in a BEC with higher precision.
 If $a$ is the acceleration, the Unruh temperature is given by $T_U=\hbar\,a/(2\pi\,c\,k_B)$ which in our setup give rise to $T_U=2.4 \operatorname{nK}$ for an acceleration of $g$ -where $g$ is the acceleration of gravity on the surface of the Earth.
 Accelerations of several $g$ were achieved in recent experiments \cite{meschede}.
 Therefore, with our method the detection of the Unruh temperature of the phononic BEC bath is clearly within reach of current technology.